neelsmith/greeklang/specs/md/greek/tokens/GreekWord.md

 ## Tokenization ##

 A Greek string may comprise more than one lexical token.
-White space characters that are permitted in GreekStrings but not in Greek words to delimit tokens within a String.
+White space characters that are permitted in GreekStrings but not in Greek words delimit tokens within a String.
 The GreekString class can create a list of Greek Words from a Greek String.

 @openex@